ABOUT CAPERNAUM

 Why did you choose to become a therapist?

-I always knew I wanted to work with children and thought I wanted to be a teacher but I didn’t like the idea of big classes.
+I always knew I wanted to work with children and thought I wanted to be a teacher, but I didn’t like the idea of big classes.
 Speech allowed me to be a teacher while giving each child the attention and dedication they deserve.
 Getting to play games and flexing my Disney knowledge are extra bonuses!

 I received a BS in Communication Sciences and Disorders (CSD) from the University of Wisconsin-Eau Claire and an MS in CSD from St. Cloud State University.